RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 This CP/M-IDE is designed to provide support for CP/M on Z80 and 8085 CPUs while using a normal FATFS formatted PATA hard drive.
 And further, to do so with the minimum of modules, complexity, and expense.

-In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA serial interface, for the IDE disk interface, and also for the SIO/2 serial interface.
+In addition to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the z88dk RC2014 support package for the ACIA Module serial interface, for the IDE Hard Drive Module disk interface, and also for the SIO/2 Module serial interface.

-The serial interfaces (ACIA and SIO/2, and the 8085 CPU Module SOD) are configured for 115200 baud 8n2.
+The serial interfaces (on the ACIA Serial Module and SIO/2 Serial Module, and the 8085 CPU Module SOD) are configured for 115200 baud 8n2.

 In the ACIA builds, the receive interface has a 255 byte software buffer, together with highly optimised buffer management supporting the 68C50 ACIA receive double buffer.
 Hardware (RTS) flow control of the ACIA is provided.
 The ACIA transmit interface is also buffered, with direct cut-through when the 31 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.